ZhongLIFR/ZhongLIFR.github.io/_pages/about.md

 - 2024.09: 🔥🔥 Our paper titled [Cross-domain Graph Level Anomaly Detection](https://ieeexplore.ieee.org/document/10684507/keywords#keywords) is accepted by TKDE for publication!
 - 2024.01: 🔥🔥 Our paper titled [Graph Neural Networks based Log Anomaly Detection and Explanation](https://arxiv.org/abs/2307.00527) is accepted by ICSE'24 poster track!
 - 2023.07: 🔥🔥 Our paper titled [A survey on explainable anomaly detection](https://dl.acm.org/doi/full/10.1145/3609333) is accepted by TKDD for publication!
-- 2023.07: 🔥🔥 Our paper titled [Explainable Contextual Anomaly Detection using Quantile Regression Forests](https://link.springer.com/article/10.1007/s10618-023-00967-z) is accepted by DAMI for publication!
+- 2023.07: 🔥🔥 Our paper titled [Explainable Contextual Anomaly Detection using Quantile Regression Forests](https://link.springer.com/article/10.1007/s10618-023-00967-z) is accepted by DMKD for publication!
 - 2022.12: 🔥🔥 Our paper titled [Feature Selection for Fault Detection and Prediction based on Event Log Analysis](https://dl.acm.org/doi/abs/10.1145/3575637.3575652) is accepted by SIGKDD Explorations for publication!
 - 2021.10: 🔥🔥 Our paper titled [Choosing and changing the analysis scale in non-inferiority trials with a binary outcome](https://pubmed.ncbi.nlm.nih.gov/34693789/) is accepted by Clinical Trials for publication!
 - <span style="color:red">[~~Position-Cancelled~~]</span>: I am looking for a Master student to do an internship&master thesis, which will be in collaboration with <span style="color:blue">Canon</span>.
 The thesis proposal is "Knowledge-based & Data-driven Inkjet Jet Failure Detection and Classification".
 (October 2023)